 As part of my post trip evaluation for Journey Latin America, I suggested that they make the second overnight stay in Lima (at least for those coming from Paracas) optional.
 I left Paracas late in the afternoon of 26 March and today is the 27th.
-I learned at the time I booked my return flight to the U.S., which is scheduled to depart Jorge Chávez Airport at 01:45 on the 28th, that flights to the east coast generally depart in this late night to early morning time frame.
-I further learned at the airport that nearly all the flights to the U.S. and most to Europe have similar departure times.
-Had JLA given me the option at the time I booked the trip, it’s possible that I would have continued on the bus from Paracas to the airport eschewing the extra night and day in Lima.
+I learned at the time I booked my return flight to the U S, which is scheduled to depart Jorge Chávez Airport at 01:45 on the 28th, that flights to the east coast generally depart in this late night to early morning time frame.
+I further learned at the airport that nearly all the flights to the U S and most to Europe have similar departure times.
+Had JLA given me the option at the time I booked the trip, it’s possible that I would have continued on the bus from Paracas to the airport and forgone the extra night and day in Lima.
 This isn’t to say that I didn’t enjoy my day or that I found it uninteresting but the extra time presents some logistical issues and there’s also an undeniable pleasure in coming home after more than three weeks away.

 The day began with a leisurely breakfast and my reunion with Jill.
 We waxed a bit nostalgic (already!) and regaled one another with tales of our individual adventures.
 While she’d soon be off to Santiago, Chile where she’d spend a day or two before jetting to Australia to visit family, I had few plans beyond walking about Miraflores, stopping at some places I thought might be interesting, and having at least one more meal of pollo a la brasa in the city of its creation.
-Breakfast is done so, let’s get started.
+Breakfast is done.
+So let’s get started.

-First the Bear
+First the Bear.

 Since my transfer to the airport was scheduled for 21:00, I had a full day to explore at least some small part of Lima.
 Fortunately, Miraflores and its surrounding environs offer an array of sights and activities that allowed me to fill the day and satisfy my penchant for exploring cities on foot.
 Armed with a tourist map from the hotel and my phone’s GPS, I set off for Parque Alfredo Salazar.